shawhu/openwrtdependencies/readme.md

     ./scripts/feeds update -a
     ./scripts/feeds install -a

-# 4. make some changes (if using openwrt official repo)
+# 4. make some changes (required for openwrt official repo)
-- update go to 1.15
+- update go to 1.15 (don't do this if using lean's repo)

     [openwrt_sdk_folder]/feeds/packages/lang/golang/golang-version.mk
     -----------------------------------------------------------------